 Squatting is when a person finds an abandoned or vacant property and moves in without discussing it with the property owner.
 It sounds like breaking and entering – except sometimes it is legal.

-Who Is Considered a Squatter?
+Who Is Considered a Squatter in California?

 A squatter is someone who takes up residence in an abandoned, unoccupied or foreclosed building or area of land.
 This is done without lawful permission.
 The person does not own or rent the property they take over but are usually there without the owner’s knowledge.
-Despite this, it’s actually common and legal to squat in the United States.
+Despite this, it’s common and legal to squat in the United States.

 Isn’t That Trespassing?